eyrewiut/eyrewiut/README.md

 ### Other things can do :zap:
 - Use both relational and non-relational databases including MongoDB, ArangoDB and PostgreSQL
 - Develop games using C# with Unity3D
-- Android App Development (Kotlin)
+- Android App Development (in Kotlin)
+- Interact with both RESTful and GraphQL APIs
+- Search Engine Optimization (SEO)

 Pronouns: *He/Him*